Sneha010/Build_It_Bigger/README.md

 ##### Note

-    Please add your Banner and Interstitial Ad Id in strings.xml of free version of app.
+    Please add your Banner and Interstitial Ad Id in strings.xml of free version of an app.

 ### License